B6NH/Latex/README.md

 # Latex

-Latex with the book "Latex Tutorials - A Primer" by Indian TEX Users Group
+Latex examples from book "Latex Tutorials - A Primer"